Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

 - [ ] Three unused variables {menuOverlay line 12} + {menuUnderlay line 34} + {spotifyOverlay line 40}.

 As JS is not a requirement of MP1, and these warnings are not having a huge impact on site functionality.
 I will apply fixes at a later date.
-I have noted the likelt effect these errors are causing in the [known bugs secton](#known-bugs) below.
+I have noted the likely effect these errors are causing in the [known bugs section](#known-bugs) below.

 ### Manual Testing